tung/ruggrogue/book/pathfinding.md

 let closest = a_star(map, start, dest, bound_pad, &mut came_from);
 ```

-The first thing to notice is the `bound_pad` argument.
+The first thing to note is the `bound_pad` argument.
 In order to avoid excessive path exploration when no path exists between a monster and the player, pathfinding in RuggRogue is not typically performed over the entire map.
 Instead, pathfinding is bounded by a rectangle of tiles that includes the monster and player positions as corners.
-If the `bound_pad` argument is non-zero, this rectangle is expanded to include `bound_pad` worth of extra tiles on all sides; a zero `bound_pad` causes pathfinding to explore the whole map if needed.
+If the `bound_pad` argument is non-zero, this rectangle is expanded to include `bound_pad`-worth of extra tiles on all sides; a zero `bound_pad` causes pathfinding to explore the whole map if needed.

 The call to the `a_star` function populates the `came_from` hash map, but it also returns the position of the tile closest to the destination out of all the tiles that it explored.
 If a path is found to the destination, this `closest` tile will be the destination itself.
 If there is no such path, the caller of `ruggrogue::find_path` can opt into receiving a path to this closest tile instead by setting the `fallback_closest` argument to true; monster AI uses this to allow multiple monsters to pursue the player down a single-tile-wide corridor for example.

-As mentioned earlier, the raw path data in the `came_from` hash map has each tile point backwards to the tile it was reached via and is thus backwards from how the caller of `ruggrogue::find_path` needs it.
+As mentioned earlier, the raw path data in the `came_from` hash map has each tile point *backwards* to the tile it was reached via and is thus backwards from how the caller of `ruggrogue::find_path` needs it.
 The links of the path need to be reversed so that each tile on the path points forwards and not backwards.
 The code looks like this: